asyncapi/generator/docs/generator_template.md

 }
 ```

-`{ channels }`:the TopicFunction component accepts a custom prop called channels and in your template code, you can call the comment as shown in the snippet below:
+`{ channels }`:the TopicFunction component accepts a custom prop called channels and in your template code.
 `getTopics(channels)`: Returns a list of objects, one for each channel with two properties; name and topic.
 The **name** holds information about the operationId provided in the AsyncAPI document while the **topic** holds information about the address of the topic.

 Import the `TopicFunction` component in your template code in **index.js** and add the template code to generate the functions to topics that the Temperature Service application is subscribed to.
 In your case, .The final version of your template code should look like this: